 With automotive engines as with many aspects of daily life, timing is critical.
 The Car Care Council cites one vehicle component often overlooked or delayed by motorists is the routine maintenance of the engine timing belt.
-If the timing belt is not maintained as per the recommendations in your owner’s manual it could lead to the potentially catastrophic failure of your engine when the belt breaks.
-Many domestic vehicles built within the last several years and the majority of imports are equipped with a timing belt, other engines rely on a timing chain but they do the same job.
+If you do not maintain your car’s timing belt as per the recommendations in your owner’s manual, it could lead to the potentially catastrophic failure of your engine when the belt breaks.
+While many domestic vehicles built within the last several years and the majority of imports are equipped with a timing belt, other engines rely on a timing chain.
+These two devices perform the same job.

-Typically replacement is every 60,000 to 110,000 miles or every 5-6 years.
+Typically, you want to replace your timing belt every 60,000 to 110,000 miles, or every 5-6 years.
 The regular replacement of a timing belt is necessary because the belt is constructed of rubber, and rubber has a tendency to deteriorate over time.
 Other factors including exposure to extreme temperatures, driving habits, how well the vehicle is maintained and even possible defects in the belt will play a role in how long your belt will last.
 A timing chain however, will generally last the life of the engine as it is made of metal and much more durable, but can still become loose and may need to be adjusted.